dongyuwei/hallelujahIM/README-En.md

 preferences config:<br/>
 <img width="724" height="496" alt="image" src="https://github.com/user-attachments/assets/74e9f7a3-3287-43e5-92f2-08105dc1b461" />

 - **Use grid candidate panel**: off by default.
 Shows candidates as a grid of 5–9 columns (default 5; the column count is set in the web Preferences page).
-While collapsed the bar is sized to the visible row so it stays compact; once expanded the columns are sized to every candidate, so opening/closing is the only resize and the columns never move while you navigate or scroll.
+Column widths fit the rows that are on screen — the first row while collapsed (so the bar stays compact), the visible rows once expanded (never reserving room for words scrolled out of view).
+Opening or closing the grid is therefore a deliberate re-fit, and scrolling to another screenful re-fits again, but navigating within a screenful never moves a column.
+Every cell reserves the same number gutter, so words line up whether or not their row shows selection keys.
 The first `↓` press expands the panel to all rows, afterwards all four arrow keys navigate (`←`/`→` cycle within the active row, `↑` again at the first row collapses), and space/Enter/digits commit the highlighted candidate.
 Off keeps the default vertical list.
 Both layouts are custom-drawn; in either layout the highlighted word's phonetic and gloss are drawn inside the panel (a right column sized to the widest gloss line in vertical mode, a bottom gloss row in grid mode) and auto-hide when there's no translation.

 ## Candidate panel implementation